ironicbadger/pms-wiki/docs/02-tech-stack/snapraid.md

 # SnapRAID

-SnapRAID provides us some basic protection against drive failures and is the perfect pairing with [MergerFS](mergerfs.md).
-This diagram illustrates the relationship between MergerFS and SnapRAID - each is responsible for a different area and the two operate independently of each other.
+SnapRAID provides us some basic protection against drive failures and is the perfect pairing with [mergerfs](mergerfs.md).
+This diagram illustrates the relationship between mergerfs and SnapRAID - each is responsible for a different area and the two operate independently of each other.

 <p align="center">
 <img alt="mergerfs-snapraid-diagram" src="../../images/tech-stack/diagram-mergerfs-snapraid.png" width="525">